 If you’re planning looking for a different kind of European holiday that features plenty of nature blended with old world charm, here are 5 historical tourism ideas in Croatia that will make this a trip you’ll never forget.

 1. Krka National Park

 For us here at Eluxe, exploring nature is one of the best things to do on holiday!
 Not only do activities such as tree bathing nourish the soul, but visiting places like nature reserves sends a clear message to governments that these places have value and should be conserved.

 Don’t miss out on a visit to Krka National Park.
 With its seven roaring waterfalls, all of which are as beautiful as the other, hiking through this park offers some of the best natural sights in Croatia.
 The Lonely Planet describes it as a ‘magical place of waterfalls and gorges’, which only reflects a tiny amount of the beauty in this Eden-like national treasure.
 Sure, there may not be any museums here, but the fact that these forests are ancient makes this one of our top historical tourism ideas in Croatia.

 2. Diocletian’s Palace

-The 4th century Roman Emperor Diocletian loved this region so much, he built his retirement palace in what is today Split, and this historic site is one of the top things to do in Croatia.
+The 4th century Roman Emperor Diocletian loved this region so much, he built his retirement palace in what is today Split.
+Today, this historic site is one of the top historical tourism ideas in Croatia.